-Connecticut Science Center President and Chief Executive Officer Matt Fleury spoke with MetroHartford Alliance Content Manager Nan Price about the new STEM Career Connections initiative launched by the Science Center this week.
+Connecticut Science Center President and Chief Executive Officer Matt Fleury spoke with MetroHartford Alliance Content Manager Nan Price about the new STEM Career Connections initiative launched by the Science Center this in August 2019.

 NAN PRICE: Tell us about the new STEM careers initiative and how it will impact the Hartford region.

 MATT FLEURY: The STEM Career Connections initiative is a natural honing of conversations about the importance, significance, and relevance of science, technology, engineering and math (STEM) in the lives of our community, its citizens, and its employers.

 With the STEM careers initiative, we’re trying to illuminate for people—parents, kids, educators—the presence and availability of exciting jobs in the STEM disciplines here in Connecticut.
 We want to show them that these jobs are readily accessible by people from all facets of our community.
 And there are clear pathways to get those jobs that are more accessible, approachable, and affordable than many people perceive.

 If we don’t prepare a workforce and successive generations of individuals to be ready for those jobs, employers won’t have the talent they need.
 The “magic” of Connecticut’s success over many years has been the talent we can offer employers in our innovating economy.

 NAN: How will the new STEM Career Connections help create pipelines for youth to enter the workforce here in Connecticut?

 MATT: The Science Center’s unique role in creating a pipeline of talent for Connecticut is our reach at a highly influential age in a young person’s life.
 If, by the age of 13, you see yourself in a STEM career, research shows that you’re two times or more likely to actually be doing something in those fields as an adult.